CodeYourFuture/wordpress-module/lesson1.md

 ```
    The code above first loads the parent theme's stylesheet, and then loads the Child Theme's stylesheet.
 Thus, the Child Theme's CSS rules override those of the parent theme when applied to the same element, class or id.

 4. Now that you have a Child Theme, go to your website's Dashboard > Appearance > Themes.
 Can you see it listed with the others?
-Hover the mouse over the Child Theme box and click the `Description` button. can you find the text you typed earlier?
+Hover the mouse over the Child Theme box and click the `Description` button.
+Can you find the text you typed earlier?

+5. Activate the Child Theme and have a look at the website.
+What changes can you see?

-> Exercise: Now it's time to change the main header title's font to "Limelight" again.
-You should be able to work out how to do it by yourself.
+> Exercise: Now it's time to change the main header title's font to "Limelight" again, but this time from the Child Theme as it should be.
+Try to work out how to do it by yourself and only ask for help from the mentors if you haven't found the solution elsewhere.
 >
 > Exercise:  Have a look at Q3 at the bottom of the [Template Hierarchy](#the-template-hierarchy) section.
-We now want to make sure that our new Child Theme makes the `About` page look different from the other pages.
+We now want to make sure that our new Child Theme has a super special `About` page.
-> 1. Before you start, make sure you have a page called `About` ;-) and that it has a photo and a couple of paragraphs of text in it.
+> 1. Before you start, make sure you have a page called `About`.
+Add a photo and a couple of paragraphs of text in its content.
 > 2. We want the page title to be all caps and a nice bright colour.
 We also want the photo to float to the left and have a right padding of 1em.
-Do not make the styling changes inline!
+We don't want any styling changes inline!
 In which file should you make them instead?
 > 3. Now we want to add a special section just below the page content.
 This section will have a pale yellow background, a padding of 3em and some centered text saying "Get in touch!".
 This text should link to your email.
 In which file should you make the changes?

-To find out more about the Child Themes or the WordPress functions used in the code above, please refer to the [WordPress Codex](https://codex.wordpress.org).
+We would encourage you to keep playing and make experiments with your new Child Theme.
+If there is something you don't know how to do, please refer to the [WordPress Codex](https://codex.wordpress.org).

 ## The WordPress Loop